jayfiled/webSite/src/pages/BlogArticles/July18/JS-Basics-10-07.md

 He had been there.
 And had gotten through it, evaluated his own learnings and systematically developed a system that is a fail safe way of learning JavaScript.

-So I took his advice and went back to the basics with [Mosh's Learn JavaScript Course on Udemy](https://www.udemy.com/javascript-basics-for-beginners/learn) because it was packed full of exercises for practice.
+So I took his advice and went back to the basics (not with his paid course though 🙇‍), but with [Mosh's Learn JavaScript Course on Udemy](https://www.udemy.com/javascript-basics-for-beginners/learn) because it was packed full of exercises for practice.
 I wrote out every bit of code, commented in explanations and faithfully spent the time to figure out the exercises and I feel like it is paying off.

 Zell classifies each stage of learning JS;

     The baby stage <-- Went back to this
     The child stage <-- Thought I was in the middle of this The teenager stage